For more information, see:

 Well, NO, they aren't.
 They identify themselves as "An organization exhibiting Masonic documents, lectures, and objects in a historical context." - but their "exhibits" are online only and they appear to be owned by one person.

-The Phoenix Masonry website started not long after ours did and in the beginning they had all sorts of eye candy at a time when pictures of 'things Masonic' on the web were scarce.
-They went about accumulating things that they'd show on their site, some apparently DONATED by kind-hearted Masons or their families where it can only be assumed they thought this was some kind of brick and mortar institution and that their heirlooms or finds would be kept in perpetuity.
+The Phoenix Masonry website started not long after ours did and in the beginning they had all sorts of eye candy at a time when pictures of 'things Masonic' on the web were very scarce.
+They went about accumulating things that they'd show on their site, some apparently DONATED by kind-hearted Masons or their families.
+It can only be assumed they thought this was some kind of brick and mortar institution and that their heirlooms or finds would be kept in perpetuity.
 In fact, such donations are ENCOURAGED as is seen by the statement below.

 "We hope that this museum becomes an inspiration to those who have visited and would like to "Thank" again the many Brethren and individuals who donated their time and artifacts to bring this project through to fruition.
 If you have an item that you would like to donate in your name or "In Memory" of another or a special Masonic item of interest that you might just want to share pictures of with others, please contact the curator at...."
 (Phoenix Masonry website accessed 31 August 2009.
 Link here)

-Moreover, though, some of our correspondents would write for our opinion on prices, saying that they had received an appraisal from Phoenix Masonry that was well below what they thought the item was worth - accompanied by an offer to buy the item or suggesting that it be donated to them.
+Moreover, though, some of our correspondents would write for our opinion on prices, saying that they had received an appraisal from Phoenix Masonry that was well below what they thought the item was worth - accompanied by a suggestion from Phoenix Masonry suggesting that it be donated to them.
 That just didn't seem right in light of the fact that this was not a 'real' museum but simply an individual collecting Masonic artifacts and putting them on view on the web.
 We'd regularly write back suggesting a PROFESSIONAL appraisal before proceeding.

 Certainly not everything they've handled over the years had that taint.
 I know, for example, that they've purchased some things in open bidding on e-Bay.
 In fact, the DeMoulin catalog they have on their site today was something I was bidding on at the same time.
 I knew they were the winners when it appeared on their site about three weeks later!